addisonwyoung/WolfieCompanion/README.md

 **How:** Verification and authentication credentials must be stored securely and student-only functionality must be restricted to these verified accounts.

 ## Roles
+* **AY- Frontend/UI:** Responsible for the React/TypeScript user interface, navigation, dashboard, responsive design, and integrating frontend components with backend APIs
+* **MJ- Backend & Database:** Responsible for the Node.js/Express backend, PostgreSQL/Prisma database schema, API endpoints, and core application logic
+* **KE- Social & Real-Time Features:** Responsible for message, group chats, user status, classmate connections, availability comparison, and Socket.IO integration
+* **HC- Campus Service & Intelligent Features:** Responsible for study space/crowd reporting, course evaluations, student recommendations, schedule-image extraction, and integrations with external APIs

+**All developers will contribute to testing, debugging, code reviews, documentation, and integration across the whole application.**

+**Branches & Pull Requests:** Developers work on individual feature branches to avoid disrupting the stable main branch.
+Completed features must be submitted through pull requests for the team to review and test before being merged into main.

 ## Rough Architecture Sketch
+### Frontend: React + TypeScript
+* React builds the pages/components:
+    * Login
+    * Dashboard
+    * Classmate recommendations
+    * Messages
+    * Study spaces
+    * Course reviews
+* TypeScript is JS with type checking which helps catch mistakes earlier
+### Backend: Node.js + Express + TypeScript
+* Node.js lets us run JS and TypeScript on the server
+* Express is a good framework for creating API routes easily
+### Database: PostgreSQL
+* Database that will store our permanent app data, PostgreSQL is relational which fits our app perfectly because our data has many relationships
+  * Users, courses, schedules, friendships, messages, assignments, course evaluations, study spaces, crowd reports
+### ORM (object-relational mapping): Prisma
+* Prisma will sit between our backend and PostgreSQL
+* With Prisma we can write more TypeScript friendly queries rather than raw SQL
+### Auth: Firebase Auth for student verification
+* Use this to verify through their SBU email address before granting access
+### Real-Time messaging/status: Socket.IO
+* Socket.IO keeps a live connection between the frontend and backend so messaging doesn’t have to constantly refresh to get live state
+### File/image uploads: Firebase Storage
+* Store profile pictures, schedule screenshots
+### Resend/SendGrid: Email reminders
+* Firebase Auth’s templates are designed for login and verification, so reminder emails are sent through Resend/SendGrid instead.
+### Maps/Location: Mapbox
+* Power the campus map/study-space portion
+* Click location → crowd level, noise, amenities, etc
+* Maintain our own studyspace records in PostgreSQL and use mapbox to visualize them
+### AI/Vision service
+* Vision API for schedule extraction
+* Must be checked with our database